nditcommunity/ndit-code-of-conduct/code_of_conduct.md

 ### Reporting Guidelines

 - If someone is in imminent physical harm, contact the appropriate emergency services in their area.
 - Where possible, attempt to resolve the situation one-on-one with the aggressor.
 In some cases, there may be a misunderstanding.
+Representative are glad to help with communication advice in such situations.
-- Involve staff where necessary by contacting [nditcommunity@gmail.com](mailto:nditcommunity@gmail.com) or messaging Hayley, Roy, or Jennifer on Slack.
+- Involve staff where necessary by contacting [nditcommunity@gmail.com](mailto:nditcommunity@gmail.com) or messaging [Hayley](https://nd-in-tech.slack.com/team/U067LJ5PR8V), [Roy](https://nd-in-tech.slack.com/team/U067TMMH362), or [Jennifer](https://nd-in-tech.slack.com/team/U06924YLB4L) on Slack.
 Be sure to include:
   - **WHO** the incident happened to and who initiated it
   - **WHAT** happened
   - **WHEN** the incident took place